The GCAS is a business English speaking test. We’ve gathered strategies and tips to help you succeed.

 When you've learned about presenting, use our discussion articles with graphs to practice.

 Read and discuss topics such as marketing, selling, advertising, IT, distribution, human resources, logistics, and accounting.
-That will help you to build vocabulary in those areas, while also learning how to discuss them.
-Textbooks such as Business Results will cover various business topics that are asked in the GCAS exam.
+This will help you to build vocabulary in those areas, while also learning how to discuss them.
+Textbooks such as Business Result will cover various business topics that are asked in the GCAS exam.

 You can also read news articles from the Harvard Business Review or the Financial Times, or even the business section of the Japan Times to learn how to form opinions.